 - Acquire any necessary new trademarks for your new brand name, taglines, or new product names.

 - Schedule a meeting to share the new brand and its messaging so all staff can successfully advocate on its behalf.

 - For a helpful set of fresh eyes, consider outsourcing to a branding studio.

 Catching every last visual detail of your rebrand will be what makes an impact on the minds of your customers and would-be customers.

 - Establish a very clear process for reviewing and approving new branded pieces.

 - Get multiple opinions on everything.
 Again, this is where an outside set of eyes may come in handy.

-- Make a new style guide (potentially with the invaluable help of a designer) and include usage guidelines for your logo, fonts, colours, etc. Send out your guide externally to partners who need access to your logo or other aspects of your identity.
+- Make a new style guide (potentially with the invaluable help of a branding studio) and include usage guidelines for your logo, fonts, colours, etc. Send out your guide externally to partners who need access to your logo or other aspects of your identity.

 - Make a list of everything that needs redesigning.
 Start with the most urgent things which will outwardly define your brand and once you’ve got your footing, tackle smaller items like letterheads and email signatures.